How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 (Spot Instances)

-Use case: Nightly reports, data warehouse loads, backups
+Use case includes nightly reports, data warehouse loads, and backups.

 Database → CDC Stream → Kinesis → Lambda → Downstream Systems

-Use case: Real-time sync, audit trails, analytics feeds
+Use case includes real-time sync, audit trails, and analytics feeds.

 Building for Reliability